 D.) Adding balconies and terraces on the sides of the deck could increase safety, visual interest and walkability.

 E.) The zoo maintenance route by the reptile house could be used for unobstructed shuttle service to the belt line.

-F.) Zoo staff residences could replace the warehouse and trash dumpster, allowing the fence by Fort Walker to be replaced with a walkable pediestrian street, as was there originally.
+F.) Zoo staff townhouse residences could replace the warehouse and trash dumpster, allowing the fence by Fort Walker to be replaced with a walkable pediestrian street, as was there originally.